hornos/flock/README.md

     flock play @@core secure

+Make a snapshot if you want:

+    for i in 1 2 3 ; do flock-vbox snap core-0$i secure; done

 Due to selinux you have to reboot now:

     flock reboot @@core

-Now, reach the ground state, optionally make a checkpoint (`init`):
+Now, reach the ground state:

     flock play @@core ground
     flock reboot @@core

+Make a snaphsot as well:

+    for i in 1 2 3 ; do flock-vbox snap core-0$i ground; done

 Mind that the system network is not protected, due to performance reasons core servers can reach each other wihtout any serious authentication.
 Ground monitoring is done by Ganglia in multicast mode.